 c) The maximum sign face area of secondary signs shall not exceed 12 square feet; height of ground-mounted signs shall not exceed 6 feet.

 d) Only one permit shall be required for all temporary planned development signs for each planned development.
-Permits shall be valid until a project is completed or two years, whichever comes first.
+Permits shall be valid until a project is completed or for a period of one year, whichever comes first.
 Completion shall be evidenced by the issuance of all certificates of occupancy for a development by the Building Standards Department.
-If a project is not completed in two years, a new permit must be obtained.
+If a project is not completed in one year, a new permit must be obtained.
 However, in no instance shall more than 5 permits be issued for a development.
 Additional permits shall not allow secondary signs.
 All secondary signs shall be removed when the first permit issued expires.

 e) Temporary directional signs within a planned development, but not visible from the road(s) fronting the overall development, shall be permitted so long as such signs do not exceed 12 square feet in sign area, 6 feet in height, and are removed upon completion of the portion of the project to which the signs are giving direction.